 Article VIII: General Development

-Section 8.05 Library: Free public library services are provided for this city by a library district in accordance with state law.
+Section 8.06 Library: Free public library services are provided for this city by a library district in accordance with state law.
 In the event that the district no longer provides such services to the city due to disincorporation, withdrawal or by other lawful means, the city council shall forthwith establish a free public library system and shall appropriate adequate sums for provision of ample library services, maintenance and operation.
-(As amended by vote of the people on November 2, 1999)
+(As amended by vote of the people on November 2, 1999, and November 3, 2015)